 View your paginated report

-You can view your paginated report in the Power BI service in a browser, and also in the Power BI mobile apps.
-In the Power BI service, you can export the report to a number of Web-oriented, page-oriented, and desktop application formats, such as HTML, MHTML, PDF, XML, CSV, TIFF, Word, and Excel.
+You view your paginated report in the Power BI service in a browser, and also in the Power BI mobile apps.
+From the Power BI service, you can export the report to a number of formats, such as HTML, MHTML, PDF, XML, CSV, TIFF, Word, and Excel.
 You can also share it with others.

 Limitations and considerations

 Here are some other features that aren't supported in the initial release: